cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/http-strict-transport-security.md

 {{<Aside type="note">}}

-Once HSTS <strong>Preload</strong> is configured, submit requests for addition to each browser’s preload list.
+Once HSTS <strong>Preload</strong> is configured, submit requests for addition to each browser's preload list.
 Chrome, Firefox/Mozilla, and Safari use the Chrome preload list.
 A minimum <strong>Max Age Header</strong> of 12 months is required for inclusion in HSTS preload lists.

 {{</Aside>}}